alexcordover/femto/README.md

 # Jupyter and PySpark

 To increase usability, we set up Apache Spark (PySpark) to run through a Jupyter notebook.
 To start a Jupyter notebook, run ```$ ./pyspark.sh``` on the master server.
 The notebook can be accessed at ```http://<master public IP address>:1337``` in a browser.
-For further information and documentation for PySpark and Jupyter, visit Spark's documentation.
+For further information and docpython ImageDraw line thicknessumentation for PySpark and Jupyter, visit Spark's documentation.

-# Running The Femto Image Compression
+# Running The Femto Image Compression Protocol

+You will need an image to compress on the master server - either download it or use file transfer.
+For color image compression, open the colorImageCompression.ipynb, set your chosen constants, and target an image and an output location.
+A gzip file of the text and a reconstruction of the image will be present at the output location after running each cell.

+To use grayscale compression, do the exact same thing as above except run grayscale_compression.ipynb.
+Like with above, a gzip file  containing the compressed data and a reconstruction of the image will be available at the output location.